Admit it: cleaning your garage floor isn’t high on your priority list for this weekend, right?

 - Let the kitty litter sit overnight to absorb any remaining oil.

-- After wiping away the kitty litter, use one of our recommended oil and grease cleaners on the remaining stains.
+- After wiping away the kitty litter, use one of my recommended oil and grease concrete cleaners on the remaining stains.

 - Agitate the solution with a nylon-bristle brush, avoiding damaging the concrete’s surface.